-In addition to monitoring your employee’s performance, supervisors are also responsible for monitoring their time and attendance.
-Supervisors (and designated OPS time sheet approvers) are required to review and approve all on-line Time Sheets and Leave Reports (or Effort and Leave Recaps) for their employees prior to the deadline each bi-weekly period.
-If you will not be able to perform this duty (i.e., on annual or sick leave), it is your responsibility to schedule one of your proxies to take care of this for you.
+In addition to monitoring your employee’s performance, you are also responsible for monitoring their time and attendance.
+Supervisors (and designated OPS timesheet approvers) are required to review and approve all online timesheets and Leave Reports for their employees prior to the deadline each biweekly period.
+If you will not be able to perform this duty, due to annual or sick leave, it is your responsibility to schedule one of your proxies to take care of this for you.

 - Log into MyUWF.

 - Search for the Banner Finance and HR Security Access Request app.

 - Search for and select your name as the User.

 - Search for and select your Supervisor.

 - Select HR Time/Leave Approver in the Modules or Roles dropdown.